egervis/HackNYU19/README.md

 If something goes wrong with docker, run `docker system prune -f` and `docker-volume prune -f`

+To see all running containers and their IDs run `docker ps`

+To see all containers and their IDs run `docker ps -a`

+To see the logs of a container run `docker logs <containerid>`

 ## Reactapp

 To run the frontend, go to the `frontend` directory and run `npm start`